hkniberg/ainutshell/1-main/160-wrapup.md

 So my best tip is, experiment.
 Make this part of your day-to-day life, and the learning happens automatically.

 In the rest of this book we'll dive into some more advanced topics, concrete tips and examples, and some silliness.
-Some may be relevan to you, some not, so I suggest you browse the chapter names and pick and choose what you want to read.
+Some may be relevant to you, some not, so I suggest you browse the chapter names and pick and choose what you want to read.